Dave Bredeson | Dreamstime

 The action of these antioxidant substances is complex and poorly understood.
 Each substance has a specific action, but it is in combination that antioxidants appear most powerful.
 Attempts to mimic their effects with supplements have been largely unsuccessful; it seems nature remains smarter than mankind when it comes to antioxidants.
 Part of the reason for this seems to be bioavailability: Your body “knows” how to use natural antioxidants; it does not know how to use the lab-made versions.

 Now that we’ve explored what antioxidants are, let’s take a look at which foods give you the most antioxidant bang for your buck.
-Research published in 2010 in Nutrition Journal analyzed the antioxidant content of more than 3,100 foods and drinks.
+Research published in Nutrition Journal analyzed the antioxidant content of more than 3,100 foods and drinks.
 Here we summarize some of the top performers.

 Top 15 Antioxidant-Rich Fruits and Vegetables